No Limit Poker

 Just like we talked about with Limit Poker the lower limits are often full of reckless and loose play.
 The possibility of losing your entire stack in one hand makes it of vital importance that you steer well clear of loose play.
 Tight aggressive play is the key to successful poker.

-poker removed, you can now make strong raises with premium hands pre-flop,
+removed, you can now make strong raises with premium hands pre-flop, taking hands

-taking hands down without going to a showdown.
-When you come up against a tight
+down without going to a showdown.
+When you come up against a tight aggressive

 strategy is to stay out of their way.
 They are generally experienced players